-The chipset that meets the Creator TRX40 name appears on the company's official website MSI And verifying the reports we've heard before - but this change of branding seems to bring with it a backwards compatibility change inThreadripper 3000, although there is no change in physical bracket
+The chipset that meets the Creator TRX40 name appears on the company's official website MSI And verifies the reports we have heard in the past - but it seems that this change of branding will also bring with it a change in compatibility back in the generationThreadripper 3000, although there is no change in physical bracket

 The launch of the third generation Threadripper, With the 24 cores processor as the model to lead the attack in the first phase, Is just around the corner - and with it the launch of new chipsets under the names TRX and WRX that will replace the X399 chipset that accompanied the first pair of generations.